drhaliburton/card-generator/tutorial/Part I.md

 **What are we making?** Seeing 'tis the season, let's put together a simple Holiday card generator!
 This will give you the chance to explore page structure with HTML, styling and animations with CSS and functionality with JavaScript.

-	- Project setup and Github
+	- Project setup and deploying Github
 	- Building a basic webpage with HTML
-	- CSS frameworks and grids
+	- CSS frameworks, grids and responsive design
 	- CSS styling and animations
-	- jQuery & the Document Object Model (DOM)
+	- The Document Object Model (DOM)
 	- html2canvas to save your code as a .jpg image

 You can see what I've made for [my card generator here](https://drhaliburton.github.io/card-generator/), but the most important part of this tutorial isn't to copy what I've created - this is your project, and you should explore the limits of CSS to make something incredibly unique that represents your aesthetic.
 Everything on the page can be customized with your own code, this is just a guideline.